Want to work where you can make a real difference?

 Do you want a job where you can change people’s lives and help build a better and safer community?
 Do you want to be part of a dynamic organisation that needs forward-thinking and motivated people to join its team?

 If this whets your appetite, then the Northern Ireland Prison Service (NIPS) wants to hear from you.
-We are currently recruiting permanent Custody Prison Officers (CPOs) to work at all three of our prisons:
+We are currently recruiting permanent Night Custody Officers (NCOs) to work at all three of our prisons:

-This is a unique opportunity to play your part in making Northern Ireland a safer place; not only by keeping the people in our care safe and secure, but also by working with them to reduce their likelihood of reoffending through rehabilitation, resettlement, and ultimately their reintegration back into the community.
+This is a unique opportunity to play your part in making Northern Ireland a safer place; by supporting the people in our care and keeping them safe and secure throughout the night.

-Successful candidates will undergo extensive training and will receive support and guidance as they begin working with prisoners.
-They will have the opportunity to develop new skills and to progress through our management structure in a career that will be varied, demanding and satisfying.
+Successful candidates will undergo extensive training and will receive support and guidance as they begin working with prisoners and will have the opportunity to develop new skills.

-The role of a Custody Prison Officer is a challenging one, and will require motivation, courage, respect, resilience and compassion.
+The role of a Night Custody Officer is a challenging one, and will require motivation, courage, respect, resilience and compassion.
 If this sounds like you then we’d like to hear from you.

 What will I get paid?